-- A working smoke detector approved by the Underwriters Laboratory (UL).
-The home must have a minimum of one unexpired, operable 2A 10BC or ABC rated fire extinguisher - ◆ A working carbon monoxide detector, installed and maintained according to manufacturer instructions. - Hallways that allow unrestricted to allow access to an exit. - A window exit that: - Opens from the inside. - Is large enough to allow the foster child to pass easily through it. - Has a minimum opening height of at least 24 inches. - Has a minimum width of at least 20 inches. - Has a finished sill height of not more than 44 inches above the floor.
+- A battery-operated smoke detector approved by the Underwriters Laboratory (UL).
+The home must have a minimum of one unexpired, operable 2A 10BC or ABC rated fire extinguisher. - A working carbon monoxide detector, installed and maintained according to manufacturer instructions.

+- Hallways that allow unrestricted to allow access to an exit. - A window exit that: - Opens from the inside. - Is large enough to allow the foster child to pass easily through it. - Has a finished sill height of not more than 44 inches above the floor.